High-Protein Tofu Poke Bowl (Meal-Prep)

 Transfer to a large baking tray and bake in the oven for 20 minutes or air-fry for 10 minutes at 400° F (200°C).

-• Assemble: Prepare 4 meal prep containers.
+• Assemble: Prepare 4 meal prep containers (or adjust based on how many servings you made).
 In each bowl, layer the peanut sauce, followed by the edamame, rice, tofu, carrot, bok choy, cucumber, cabbage, radish, spring onions, nori, and sesame seeds.

 • Shake well before serving, and enjoy!